Cheddar Cheese Fondue

 The wine does however impart a particular taste though to the cheese fondue which is part of the beauty of this dish and why it is used.
 Kids may or may not like that.
 I know all my kids loved it from about the age of 8 onwards.

 Personally, I think a cheese fondue recipe without wine is not really a cheese fondue – it’s just melted cheese!
 But feel free to leave out the wine if you wish to serve this up to kids of a younger age.

 You will also want to supervise kids of any age when eating this.
 Teach them to let it cool on a plate before putting in their mouths, as the cheese is hot coming out of the pot.
 And also be careful where you put the electric cables if you use an electric melting pot.

 And you may need to prevent fork fights as well, depending on your kids!

 What to dip in cheese fondue

-I have eaten cheese fondue in France, Switzerland, Lichtenstein and Italy and think the best cheese fondue dipping items consist of a nice crusty bread with plenty of holes in the dough to fill with cheese.
+I have eaten cheese fondue in restaurants in France, Switzerland, Lichtenstein and Italy and think the best cheese fondue dipping items consist of a nice crusty bread with plenty of holes in the dough to fill with cheese.

 Introduction to Fondue

 I was introduced to cheese fondue in Liechtenstein when I was a child.
 We were lucky to go a number of times for two week family skiing holidays to the wonderful Gorfion Hotel in the tiny town of Malbun.